Merle Thornton

-Merle Thornton (born 1930) is an Australian feminist activist, author and academic.
-She is best known for her 1965 action at the Regatta Hotel where she and Rosalie Bogner chained themselves to a bar rail to protest the exclusion of serving women in public bars in Queensland, Australia.
+Merle Estelle Thornton AM (1930 – 16 August 2024) was an Australian feminist activist, author and academic.
+She is best known for her 1965 action at the Regatta Hotel where she and Rosalie Bogner chained themselves to a bar rail to protest the ban on serving women drinks in public bars in Queensland, Australia.

 Women's rights and social justice are threads linking Thornton's diverse range of pursuits and projects, including the 1965 founding of the Equal Opportunities Association for Women, helping establish the first Women's Studies course at the University of Queensland in 1973, and contributing to feminist and social theory literature.

+In 2015, Thornton was awarded the Member of the Order of Australia for "her significant service to the community as an advocate for women, and Indigenous rights, and to the arts as a writer and director", as part of the 2015 Queen's Birthday Honours.

 Education

 Thornton graduated with a Bachelor of Arts (Honours) from the University of Sydney in 1952 and studied Philosophy as a post-graduate at the University of Queensland.

 Feminist activism and career

-Thornton was involved in feminist activism beginning in the mid-1960s, including the notable Regatta Hotel protest in March 1965 that challenged women's exclusion from public bars in Queensland.
-In 1970 the law was changed to allow women to drink in public bars in Queensland.
+Thornton was involved in feminist activism beginning in the mid-1960s, including the notable Regatta Hotel protest in March 1965 that challenged women's exclusion from being served drinks in public bars in Queensland.
+In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.
 In April of the same year, Thornton founded the Equal Opportunities for Women Association in Brisbane.
-As President of the association, Thornton led a successful campaign for the removal of the marriage bar in the Commonwealth and State Public Services.
+As President of the association, Thornton led a successful campaign for the removal of the marriage bar in the Commonwealth Public Service of Australia.
 The end of the marriage bar was legislated in 1966.

 From 1960 to 1980, Thornton worked as an academic in a variety of positions within Philosophy, Government, Sociology and Gender Studies at the University of Queensland (UQ).
 During her time there, Thornton helped to establish the first Women's Studies course in Queensland in the UQ's Sociology Department in 1973.